curv3d/curv/docs/Mesh_Export.rst

 .. _`OpenSCAD`: http://www.openscad.org/
 .. _`ShapeWays.com`: https://shapeways.com/

+The tradeoff for defect free meshes is the lack of sharp feature detection.
-Curv does not yet support sharp feature detection, so the edges of cubes are rounded off.
+The edges of cubes are rounded off.
 To fix this, decrease the ``vsize`` parameter until the rounding effect is no longer objectionable, then use MeshLab to simplify the mesh.
 It's not a perfect solution: you still don't get sharp edges and corners,